-To reduce contamination with cysts, the kennel environment should be cleaned, dried and disinfected with chlorine bleach, chloroxylenol or quaternary ammonium compounds.
+To minimise contamination with cysts, kennel environments should be regularly cleaned, dried and disinfected.
 The areas should then be allowed to dry for 48 hours before reintroducing pets.
 Bedding should be washed at 60°C or above.

 Zoonosis

 The risk of transmission from dogs and cats to humans is considered to be very low.
 Dog and cat specific Giardia assemblages are rarely found in humans but human assemblages may circulate within dog and cat populations.
 An infected human may therefore be a source of infection to a dog or cat which may then in turn represent a zoonotic risk.
 While the zoonotic risk is low, people in contact with infected pets should consult their GP if they have relevant clinical signs.